 On the Lady Musgrave Experience, divers and snorkellers have the opportunity to save coral from crown-of-thorns starfish by injecting them with vinegar, or by helping crew survey designated areas and report back to the Great Barrier Reef Marine Park Authority; just one way everyday travellers can become scientists under the guidance of trained reef staff.
 “Whether you’re interested in tagging turtles or photographing coral, there’s a project out there for everyone – you only need to put your hand up,” says Lakey.

-Here are five suggestions to get you started:
+Need help deciding?
+Here are five ways you can volunteer on the Great Barrier Reef to get you started:

 1. Monitor the reef